Shigoto-dev19/sha256-o1js/navigator-reports/january-REPORT.md

 - Use `bytesToWord` and `wordToBytes` functions using code imported from `./o1js/src/lib/gadgets/bit-slices.ts`.
 - Set the main o1js sha256 output to bytes to be compliant with the o1js sha3 release.
 - Change index.ts to handle bytes output as a poseidon digest => enables single field assertion.
-- Adapt zkcontract and main.ts code for successfull deployment
+- Adapt zkcontract and main.ts code for successfull deployment.
 - All tests pass but benchmarks show that the sha256 is two times slower than before which raises a big question for me.
 - The constrainSystem file for sha256 is still not running, which still gives me supspicions about Bytes32 compatibility with the o1js Circuit API.
 - Learn more about o1js advanced types and realize that `Provable.array(ProvableType, num)` solves the issue I pointed to yesterday about array non-compliance with `Provable.witness`